pandas-dev/pandas/doc/source/user_guide/groupby.rst

    df

-Suppose we need to compute the standard deviation grouped by the ``A`` column.
+Suppose we wish to compute the standard deviation grouped by the ``A`` column.
 There is a slight problem, namely that we don't care about the data in column ``B`` because it is not numeric.
 We refer to these non-numeric columns as "nuisance" columns.
 You can avoid nuisance columns by specifying ``numeric_only=True``: